 Last Updated on

-What if I told you that there was one location on Earth where you could see both flamingos in the wild AND otherworldly pink lakes?
+Did you know that there is one location on Earth where you can see both flamingos in the wild AND pink lakes?
 It’s in Mexico’s Yucatan peninsula in the city of Rio Lagartos and the nearby Las Coloradas.
-Find out how to get there, where to stay, and if you need to book a tour to visit Rio Lagartos, Mexico to see pink flamingos in Mexico with bonus pink lakes!
+Find out how to get there, where to stay, and if you need to book a tour to visit Rio Lagartos, Mexico to see pink flamingos with bonus pink lakes!

 Haphazard Rating for Rio Lagartos and Las Coloradas: 2 of 5.

 Get There: Fly into Cancun and drive.
 Or, book a Rio Lagartos tour from Valladolid, Merida, Cancun, Playa del Carmen, or other cities in the Yucatan.

 To See/Do: Boat excursions to see flamingos, crocodiles, assorted shore birds of the Ria Lagartos Biosphere Reserve; sport fishing tours; plus the amazing pink waters of Las Coloradas.

 Where are Rio Lagartos and Las Coloradas?

 Rio Lagartos, Yucatan is a sleepy fishing town in the state of Yucatán, Mexico, about 65 miles (105km) north of the city of Valladolid.
 The closest airports are in Cancun and Merida.
 Rio Lagartos means “alligator river” and is located at a lagoon, the Ria Lagartos, which is part of a natural reserve.
 This makes it a perfect habitat for wild birds, including flamingos.
 It’s also a popular spot for sport fishing.
 Las Coloradas is about 10 miles east of here – just follow along the beach road from Río Lagartos (16km).